Brothers of Jesus: Full blood-brothers and sisters of Jesus

-This position rejects the virgin birth of Jesus and accepts his brothers and sisters as precisely that, which it seems to have been restricted to a 2nd century Jewish Christian sect called the Ebionites, who rejected the incarnation and divinity of Jesus.
+This position rejects the virgin birth of Jesus and argues his brothers and sisters were full siblings.
+Main proponents of this belief were the Ebionites, a 2nd century Jewish Christian sect, who rejected both the incarnation and divinity of Jesus.

 Half-brothers and sisters of Jesus (Helvidian view)

-The view of Helvidius was that the adelphoi were full siblings of Jesus born to Mary and Joseph after the firstborn Jesus.
-This is the most common Protestant position, and is taken today by a large number of scholars, including a few who identify as Roman Catholic.
-The following hypothetical family tree is from :
+The view of Helvidius was that the adelphoi were half siblings of Jesus born to Mary and Joseph after the firstborn Jesus.
+This is the most common Protestant position.

+The following hypothetical family tree is based on the book Jesus and His World written by John J Rousseau and Rami Arav:

 Stepbrothers of Jesus (Epiphanian view)

-The Epiphanian view, named after its main proponent, the fourth-century bishop Epiphanius, and championed by the third century theologian Origen and fourth-century bishop Eusebius, the “brothers” and “sisters” mentioned in the New Testament are sons of Joseph from a previous marriage, and hence stepbrothers of Jesus; this is still the official position of the Eastern Orthodox churches.
+The Epiphanian view, named after its main proponent, the fourth-century bishop Epiphanius, and championed by the third century theologian Origen and fourth-century bishop Eusebius, the “brothers” and “sisters” mentioned in the New Testament are sons of Joseph from a previous marriage, and hence stepbrothers of Jesus.
+This is still the official position of the Eastern Orthodox Church.